arangodb/arangodb/Documentation/DocuBlocks/Rest/Database/get_api_database_shard_distribution.md

 @startDocuBlock get_api_database_shard_distribution
-@brief allows to query the shard distribution statistics of the current database in the cluster
+@brief provides the shard distribution statistics of the current database in the cluster

 @RESTHEADER{GET /_admin/cluster/shardDistribution, Shard distribution statistics for the current database}